Nerian/BloodChalice/README.md

 	#            H            H                 	               #
 	#                 #                 #####         #      #     #              H
 	####################################################################################

+## Gameplay

+You and your friends will be vampires.
+Each turn you will be able to move, fight, drink blood and transfer blood to the chalice.

+You can move your PC – playable character; YOU – through the map using the arrows of keyboard.
+The map is tile based, so you can move x number of tiles in any direction each turn.
+In the case of the vampire, it's 5 tiles.

+In the map you will find NPC – non playable characters – like Peasants , Knights and Zombies.
+You will interact with each oen of then by moving your character to them.

+If you collide with a Peasant you will drink one unit of his blood.
+Once you drink all his blood the Peasant dies.
+They have 3 blood points.

+If you collide with a Knight or a Zombie you will deal damage to them.
+You receive 1 unit of blood if you kill a Knight, but 0 if you kill a zombie.

+If you collide with the Blood Chalice you will pour the blood you had managed to gather inside the chalice.

+All NPC move when it is their turn to move.
+At first they move randomly, wandering through the streets.
+But they can think too.

+If a Zombie sees a Knight, Peasant or Vampire he will chase him and attack him until he eats him.
+If that happens, the human will turn into a zombie.
+Vampires won't turn into zombies.

+If a Knight sees a Vampire or a Zombie he will chase him down and attack him.

+If a Peasant sees a Vampire or a Zombie he will run in the opposite direction.

+That behaviour happens only if they see.
+The vision is defined for each character class.
+For example a vision of 6 tiles means that in a 6x6 square surrounding him he can see the characters.
+He won't see any other characters in the map.

+Each character has a certain number of points of life – HP.
+When that number reaches to 0 they die.

+Vampires regenerate +1 point of life every turn.
+Also if they acquire blood and they are injured that blood will instead be converted to HP.

+So for example if you character has 10/10 points of life and he eats an entire human he will gain 3 blood points.
+But if he is injured – 8/10 – he will regain 2 life points and 1 blood point.

+Peasants regenerate 1 point of blood every 3 turns.

+Humans do not regenerate life points.
+They can't heal combat injures in one night, obviously.

+Zombies do not regenerate points of life neither.
+What is life to them anyways? :)

+Each turn an event will happen.
+They will mostly be bad things.

+* Holy Knight Scout: A new Knight enters the game at a random position.
+* Necromancer: A new zombie enters the game at a random position.
+* Immigration: A new Human enter the game at a random position.

-## People
+## Characters Chart

-* 1,2,3,4  are the players.
+* 1,2,3,4  are the vampire players.
-	* Attack: 3 dmg
+	* Attack: 3 damage
-	* Move: 5 squares/turn.
+	* Move: 5 tiles/turn.
-	* Hit points: 10
+	* Hit points: 10.

-* V: Knights: They will attack any zombie or vampire they see
+        * Vision: 10 tiles.

+* K: Knights: Scouts from the Order of the Holy Knights
-	* Attack: 1 dmg
+	* Attack: 1 damage
-	* Move: 3 squares/turn
+	* Move: 3 tiles/turn
-	* Hit points: 5
+	* Hit points: 5.
-	* Vision: 6 squares.
+	* Vision: 6 tiles.

-* H: Common humans.
-They are food for vampires and zombies.
-They provide up to 2 points of blood.
+        * Blood points: 1.         # Only if you kill him

+* H: Peasants: Common people.
-	* Attack: 0 dmg
+	* Attack: 0 damage.
-	* Move: 2 squares/turn
+	* Move: 2 tiles/turn.
-	* Hit points: 2
+	* Hit points: 2.
-	* Vision: 6 squares
+	* Vision: 6 tiles.
+        * Blood points: 3.

 * Z: A Zombie.
-	* Attack: 1 dmg
+	* Attack: 1 damage.
-	* Move: 3 squares/turn
+	* Move: 2 tiles/turn.
-	* Hit points: 2
+	* Hit points: 2.
-	* Vision: 6 squares
+	* Vision: 5 tiles.
+        * Blood points: 0.

 * C: The Blood Chalice.
 If a vampire touch the Chalice he transfer to it all the blood he has collected.

-## Combat

-Fighting happens when two rival PJ collide with each other.
-He who collides with the other is who makes the damage.

-PJ moves randomly until they see other PJ.

-## Blood

-Blood can be used to heal yourself and to fill the Blood Chalice.
-In order to win the game you need to fill the chalice with 50 blood points.

-In order to get the blood a vampire needs to collide with a human.
-Then the human will lose 1 point of life and you will either win 1 point of life if you are injured or 1 point of blood if you are not.

-## Objective

-In the Coven the is a Blood Chalice.
-You need to fill it with 50 blood points.
-All blood points are transferred to the Chalice wherever a player moves to its position.

-In 400 turns the day light will kill you all.
-That is the time limit.

-## Events

-Each turn an event will happen.
-They will mostly be bad things.

-* The only good vampire is a dead vampire: A new Vampire Hunter enters the game.
-* Necromancer: A new zombie enters the game.
-* Immigration: A new Human enter the game.